Avatar photo

 In short, the 401(k) plan is one of the greatest inventions of all time for average folks.
 It offers a ton of advantages to help avoid taxes and simplify the investing process.

 With a simple payroll withholding, a percentage of your paycheck is placed in a tax-deferred account, which is then invested.
-You don’t have to think about it—it comes out of your income automatically, regardless of market rallies, selloffs, or alarming headlines (like the recent debt ceiling standoff).
+You don’t have to think about it—it comes out of your income automatically, regardless of market rallies, selloffs, or alarming headlines.

 Even better, 401(k) plans often come with matching employer contributions.
 In other words, many companies will match your contribution up to a certain percentage of your salary.
-For the average worker, this is essentially “free money”… that’s set to grow substantially over time.
+For the average worker, this is essentially “free money” that grows substantially over time.

 And because 401(k)s are tax-deferred, you’re not taxed on capital gains or dividends until you start withdrawing funds